jquery/jquery-wp-content/README.md

 ### Setup

-From the root of your `jquery-wp-content` clone run the following command:
+From the root of your `jquery-wp-content` clone, run the following command:

 ```
 vagrant up